mrkelder/nl_s/README.md

 #### GET

-1) /callMeBack - serves call me back logic and sends message to a telegram chat
+1) /callMeBack - serves call me back logic and sends message to a telegram chat *(requires number query)*
 2) /getCatalog - sends catalog that it takes from a server